-I'm finally going for a true Home Theater quality setup in our 13x16 media room.
-I've settled on the equipment below based on talking to dealers and installers (not always the best source of information) and a fair bit of research with the afsform.com being particularly helpeful.
+August 2018 Update.
+I'm just about there with the Home Theater setup in our 13x16 media room.
+I settled on the equipment below based on talking to dealers and installers (not always the best source of information) and a fair bit of research with the afsform.com being particularly helpful.

-Denon AVR-X6400H, 11.2 Channel Full 4K Ultra HD Network AV Receiver with HEOS (Denon downloads link here)
+Denon AVR-X6400H, 11.2 Channel Full 4K Ultra HD Network AV Receiver with HEOS rated at 140 watts RMS (Denon downloads link here) (this powers the 4 ceiling "height" speakers and two rear surround speakers only)

 Oppo UDP-205 (Oppo 205 info & support link here)